 One of the most remarkable parts of summer in Norfolk is how many fun things there are to do outdoors.
 But before you head to the backyard, beach, or campground this summer, it’s important to know a few interesting safety tips.
-By taking a few simple precautions, you can help ensure that your summer stays fun and relaxing for both you and your loved ones.
+Taking a few simple precautions can help ensure that your summer stays fun and relaxing for you and your loved ones.

 If you would like to grill outside, there are a few things you should do before you light those burners.
-When using a gas grill, check for broken or cracked hoses or leaks.
+Check for broken or cracked hoses or leaks when using a gas grill.
 Be sure to set up your grill well away from the house, patio furniture, or branches.
 Never walk away from a grill while it’s on, and be sure to let it cool down completely before attempting to remove ashes.

-If you want to spend your summer holidays on the beach, taking some basic safety measures is also important.
+Taking some basic safety measures is also important if you want to spend your summer holidays on the beach.
 For instance, pay attention to weather reports and warning flags.
 Even if it seems clear, there could be potential hazards from lightning strikes or rough waves that may seem to happen unexpectedly.
 Besides, never swim alone, and do not allow children or pets to play in the water unsupervised.
 It only takes a moment for someone to fall, slip under the water, and even lose consciousness or drown.

 By applying these simple safety tips, you can better focus on having fun and enjoying your favorite summer activity.
 After all, a little preparation goes a long way!